 Last month, trainer Annie MacDermaid shared tips on how to select an American Mustang to bring home to your herd.
-This month, she shares the steps she takes to take a horse from wild to mild.
+This month, she shares the steps she takes to training a mustang horse from wild to mild.

 A Strong Foundation